Tatiana Woollaston

 Tatiana Woollaston (born Tatiana Torchilo, alternative spelling Tatiana Tarchyla, Таццяна Тарчыла, 8 November 1986 in Pinsk, Soviet Union) is a professional snooker referee.
 She is an official referee of the WPBSA, EASB, EBSA and BSF.

 Career

 Snooker referee

-In March 2008 Woollaston started refereeing amateur snooker events in Belarus.
-She qualified as a Class 3 snooker referee a year later in March 2009 during European Team Snooker Championship in St. Petersburg, Russia, and became a referee member of European Billiards and Snooker Association.
+In March 2008, Woollaston started refereeing amateur snooker events in Belarus.
+She qualified as a Class 3 snooker referee a year later in March 2009, during European Team Snooker Championship in St. Petersburg, Russia, and became a referee member of European Billiards and Snooker Association.

-In May 2010 she refereed the European Individual Snooker Championship in Bucharest, Romania.
+In May 2010, she refereed the European Individual Snooker Championship in Bucharest, Romania.

 Woollaston made her ranking tournament debut in August 2010 at European Players Tour Championships event one (Paul Hunter Classic 2010) in Fürth, Germany.

-On 21 November 2010 Woollaston became the first referee from Eastern Europe to officiate at a world-ranking snooker semi-final at the Euro Players Tour Championship event six in Prague, the Czech Republic, as John Higgins defeated Joe Jogia by 4 frames to 2.
+On 21 November 2010, Woollaston became the first referee from Eastern Europe to officiate at a world-ranking snooker semi-final at the Euro Players Tour Championship event six in Prague, the Czech Republic, as John Higgins defeated Joe Jogia by 4 frames to 2.

-She worked at following events in 2011: